-Many tourists overlook the Tour Montparnasse, a rather stark glass and steel skyscraper jutting out on the horizon from the eponymous Montparnasse district in the French capital's south-central 15th arrondissement/district.
+Many tourists overlook the Tour Montparnasse, a rather stark glass and steel skyscraper jutting out on the horizon from the eponymous Montparnasse district in the capital's south-central 15th arrondissement/district.

 Yet for those seeking fantastic panoramic views of Paris, few other vantages beat this humble tower's-- they even surpass the Eiffel Tower's.
 Don't make the mistake of missing out on it yourself: head to the 59th floor for dazzling 360-degree views of the whole city.